← Blog

 As you can see in the examples above, to register a job you have to add to the jobs registry a new array containing certain information.
 This array has the following schema:

-- title: A title to be displayed on the job selector of the UI.
+2. title: A title to be displayed on the job selector of the UI.

-- description: A description of the job to be displayed on the UI.
+3. description: A description of the job to be displayed on the UI.

-- method: The name of the job method as string.
+4. method: The name of the job method as string.

 Using the workflow job

-button to add a new job to the workflow.
-On the job selector you will find your custom job as an available option.
+If the registration goes well, you can go to the workflow panel of one of your bridges and click on the + button to add a new job to the workflow.
+In the job selector you will find your custom job as an available option.
 Select and click on save at the end.
 That’s it!